SamuelSsc/SamuelSsc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React and TypeScript.
+- 🔭 I’m currently working on React, TypeScript and Next.
-- 🌱 I’m currently learning Node and TypeScript .
+- 🌱 I’m currently learning Node.
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...